-The City of Chicago opened its first public bathing beach in 1895 in Lincoln Park primarily as a response to the efforts of the 'Free Bath
+The first public bathing beach opened 1895 in Lincoln Park primarily as a response to the efforts of the 'Free Bath

 and Sanitary League' (formerly the Municipal Order League).
 One element of the